Welcome to Sycamore House Care Home

 Providing accommodation for up to 36 individuals who require Residential or Dementia care.

-Sycamore House Care Home offers Residential and Dementia care for the elderly.
+Sycamore House Care Home in Hull offers Residential and Dementia care for the elderly.
 We aim to provide every Resident with a safe place to live that promotes:

 These are our core values and combined with our excellent facilities we ensure a comprehensive care service is delivered in a non-institutionalised setting.

-Here at Sycamore House, we are all fully trained in Dementia.
+Here at Sycamore House, we are all fully trained in Dementia Care.

 We accept people with challenging behaviour and will work with family, friends and the individual to reduce this and provide a calming atmosphere to live in.